meedan/bridge/README.md

 For each team, Check redirects to a subdomain of the base app URL (e.g. `http://team-one.localhost:3333`).
 There are several concerns to take into account while setting up a subdomain-friendly Docker environment:

-- Ability to address any subdomain from a browser running on the local host and have the request handled by the Check web client.
+- Ability to address any subdomain from a browser running on the local host and have the request handled by the Bridge web client.
 - Ability for the backend Check service to address subdomains to verify the validity of new team subdomains.
 - Ability to run tests (including Selenium tests) from within the relevant Docker containers.